 The wagon seats a max of about 50 people.
 There are long wooden benches that circle the sides of the wagon, and then a large bench that runs down the middle of the wagon.
 The two benches are great for storing your food and personal belongings, as well as giving you the ability to bounce back and forth for different views throughout the ride.

-I wasn’t quite sure how our 20-month old son would handle the animals, but I was pleasantly surprised with his sheer delight.
+I wasn’t quite sure how our 20-month old son would handle the animals, but I was pleasantly surprised by his sheer delight.
 As the wagon entered the wildlife enclosure, he was shrieking with excitement.

 You remain seated while the wagon is moving, but once the driver stops, you are allowed to feed the animals.
-We were first met by bison, camels, antelope, cows and buffalo.
+We were first met by bison, camels, antelope, cows, and buffalo.
 They know you have food, and they literally surround the entire wagon eager for a bite.
 Their large tongues stick out and you can pour the food right into their mouths.

 Your tour guide will advise you which animals are safe to feed by hand.
 I was a little nervous because our son was sticking his hands right by their mouths and even got a few face licks, but he was fine the entire time.